corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

-This mod overwrites one event from the base game related to restoring relic worlds to ecumenopoleis (`mega.200`).
+This mod preempts one event from the base game related to restoring relic worlds to ecumenopoleis (`mega.200`).
 Expect to see one line in error.log like this:

 ```
 [16:33:48][eventmanager.cpp:355]: an event with id [mega.201] already exists!  file: events/megacorp_events.txt line: 190